-Thermostats set too low.
+Thermostat set too low.
 If the water temperature at several faucets is too cool, adjust the thermostat(s) according to the instructions in Step 10 of the Installation section of this manual.

 Undersized water heater.
 If your water heater runs out of hot water too quickly, it may be too small for your needs.
 If the water heater is old, consider replacing it with a larger model.
 If the water heater is in good condition, you may be able to meet your family's hot water needs with the existing water heater by installing Thermostatic Mixing Valves at each point-of-use and then turning the thermostat(s) to a higher setting.
-See "Step 10" on page 15.
+See page 15, step 10.